lumianph/gpuprec/README.md

 3. There is no installation required.
 In order to use the library, you only need to put the folder *gqd* under a suitable directory and then include "gqd.cu" in your project.
 Please look at sample.cu or benchmark.cu in the folder *gqd_test* for more details.
 Note that it is highly suggested to disable FMAD for the nvcc compiler (--fmad=false) to generate more consistent results as the CPU-based QD library.

 4. By default, the advanced functions (atan, acos, asin, sinh, cosh, tanh, asinh, acosh, atanh) for the quad-double precision is disabled.
 This is because it take very long time to compile the test cases (tens of minutes).
-If you do need those functions in your work, please enable the definition ALL_MATH.
+If you do need those functions in your work, please enable the definition ALL_MATH. **NOTE that, for the current commitment, you still can call those functions even without ALL_MATH defined, but it will just return 0.0 (I am fixing it).**

 ## SUPPORTED OPERATORS